 The American National Union of 1774 was brought forth to present in order to help raise the State Governments and grow commerce within the States of the Union using the Continental Dollar.
 The States would operate with Constitutions that are founded in social compact making them fully accountable to the people.

 Businesses currently operate within the metes and bounds and seaward boundaries of The United States of America without restriction and taxation of the like imposed by the corporations posing as all levels of government.
-The following points can be read in their entirety in the Constitution, Bylaws, and Rules of Order.
+The following points can be read in their entirety in the ANU.Constitution.

 - The ANU is built by member businesses established within the metes and bounds and seaward boundaries of The United States of America who provide services or are industry specific to people with a bi-lateral social compact.